Fox-of-the-Kin/e/README.md

 uhh hi
-this is my githum :3
+this is my github :3
 no clue what ima do here but ima try to do stuff no clue what or how tho